SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - `RELEASE_TAG`: a tag name if the directory contains a release, empty otherwise
 - `MESSAGE`: text containing a brief note from the curation team

+MF: shall we change back the metatdata once code curation done?
+Otherwise the next commits will be impacted.

 <!--
 To prepare for the reconstruction itlsef you need to organize your source code files properly and to identify metadata.  -->